 Greif, Inc. and its subsidiaries (collectively, "Greif," "our," or the "Company"), principally manufacture rigid industrial packaging products, such as steel, fibre and plastic drums, rigid intermediate bulk containers, jerrycans and other small plastics, closure systems for industrial packaging products, transit protection products, water bottles and remanufactured and reconditioned industrial containers, and services, such as container life cycle management, filling, logistics, warehousing and other packaging services.
 The Company produces and sells containerboard, corrugated sheets, corrugated containers and other corrugated products to customers in North America in industries such as packaging, automotive, food and building products.
-The Company also produces and sells coated recycled paperboard and uncoated recycled paperboard, some of which are used to produce and sell industrial products (tubes and uncoated recycled paperboard.
+The Company also produces and sells coated recycled paperboard and uncoated recycled paperboard, some of which are used to produce and sell industrial products (tubes and cores, construction products and protective packaging).
+The Company produces and sells bulk and specialty partitions made from both containerboard and uncoated recycled paperboard.
 In addition, the Company also purchases and sells recycled fiber and produces and sells adhesives used in the Company's paperboard products.
-The Company also purchases and sells recycled fiber and produces and sells adhesives used in the Company's paperboard products.
 The Company owns timber properties in the southeastern United States which are actively harvested and regenerated.
 The Company has operations in over 35 countries.